bruce-hill/tomo/docs/text.md

 - `quotation_mark`: The quotation mark to use (default is `"`).

 **Returns:**
-The text formatted as a quoted string.
+The text formatted as a quoted text.

 **Example:**
 ```tomo